smart-data-models/dataModel.PointOfInterest/Museum/doc/new_spec_EN-US.md

   type: object
 ```
 </details>
+This entity type has been designed as an extension of [https://schema.org/Museum](https://schema.org/Museum) so that any property specified by schema.org and which domain is `https://schema.org/Museum` can be used by applications.
 ## Example payloads
 #### Museum NGSI V2 key-values Example
 Here is an example of a Museum in JSON format as key-values.
 This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.